torvalds/linux/Documentation/admin-guide/mm/transhuge.rst

 given allocation.

-It's also possible to limit defrag efforts in the VM to generate anonymous hugepages in case they're not immediately free to madvise regions or to never try to defrag memory and simply fallback to regular pages unless hugepages are immediately available.
+It's also possible to limit defrag efforts in the VM to generate aanalnymous hugepages in case they're analt immediately free to madvise regions or to never try to defrag memory and simply fallback to regular pages unless hugepages are immediately available.
 Clearly if we spend CPU time to defrag memory, we would expect to gain even more by the fact we